 7. “Educator Mentoring" means the pairing of a mentor with an educator who is either new to the profession or new to the school in order to provide training, orientation, assistance and support.
 Further, for the purposes of this rule, a “1mentor" is an educator who has demonstrated high-quality instructional practice and who has been provided training in mentoring.

-“Equity” or “Equitable” means that each student receives the resources and educational opportunities needed to learn and thrive in the classroom and in all aspects of learning and school life, in vocational training, and in community-school interactions, and to discover and cultivate their talents and interests.
+“Equity” or “Equitable” means that each student receives the resources and educational opportunities needed to learn and thrive in the classroom and in all aspects of learning and school life, in career and occupational training, and in community-school interactions, and to discover and cultivate their talents and interests.
 Equity goes beyond formal equality where all students are

 Deleted: 13